enyo/opentip/index.md

     </p>
   </div>
   <div class="joints-and-targets box">
-    <h2>joints &amp; targets</h2>
+    <h2>joints&amp;targets</h2>
     <p>
-      Joints and targets allow you to position the tooltip.
+      Joints and targets allow you to position the tooltip exactly where you want it.
     </p>
   </div>
   <div class="stems box">
     <h2>stems</h2>
     <p>
       Stems are those little pointers.
+You can configure them to point in any direction.
     </p>
   </div>
   <div class="events box">